-Health Talk is a health news blog published by the University of Minnesota’s Academic Health Center Office of Communications.
-We feature updates on the latest health news that we think will matter to our readers.
+Health Talk is an award-winning health news site published by the University of Minnesota’s Academic Health Center Office of Communications.
+We feature updates on the latest health news and research that we think will matter to our readers.
 Our goal is to focus on a wide range of health topics from inside and outside the University of Minnesota.

 Thanks for reading.
 We’d like to hear from you about your experience here.
 What are we doing well?
 What kind of updates would you like to see us spend more time on?

 The University of Minnesota’s Academic Health Center is one of the most comprehensive academic health centers in the nation.

 Our six schools and colleges are: